 SORA is likely to be more stable and more predictable as compared to SIBOR.

-For this reason, the predictability of a 3-mth SORA (most likely be used by banks for future home loans) will always be better as it is controlled by SORA rates in the past 90 days.
+For this reason, the predictability of a 3 month SORA (most likely be used by banks for future home loans) will always be better as it is controlled by SORA rates in the past 90 days.

 On the other hand, the forward-looking SIBOR (and SOR) considers the interest rates based on the future estimate of lending rates.

-You can be knocked by the unexpected interest rate spikes as banks (or other financial institutions) can increase interest rates with no prior warning, and hence the unpredictability.
+You can be knocked by unexpected interest rate spikes as banks (or other financial institutions) can increase interest rates with no prior warning.